SummaryRead the full fact sheet

 - Encourage regular physical activities for everyone.

-Children should be encouraged to be physically active from a young age.
 Physical activity helps children feel good and promotes a healthy appetite.
-For this age group, three hours per day of active play spread out over the day is recommended and only one hour or less of television or DVD watching.
+For this age group, 3 hours per day of active play spread out over the day is recommended and only one hour or less of screen time.
 While formal sports aren’t necessary for fitness, children can benefit from your encouragement and guidance.
 Suggestions include:

 - Play games in the back garden or a local park.